ykmiura/ykmiura/README.md

 - 👋 Hi, I’m @ykmiura
-- 👀 I’m interested in human brain developmen
+- 👀 I’m interested in human brain development
 - 🌱 I’m currently learning how to code and use it to analyze single cell RNAse

 <!---